drinkbeer/CodingQuestion/design/Instagram.md

 For metadata storage, we could use Database periodical backup to backup the database.

 #### 3. How to generate global unique Photo ID?
-Using a independent KGS.
+Using a independent KGS to generate auto-increment sequencial ID.
 We could use a dedicated Key Generation Service (KGS) to generate base64 encoded key, which are 6 bytes.
 So totally 64^6 keys in key space.
 To avoid single point of failure, we could have two databases, one generate even keys, one generate odd keys.

 LB -> KGS1 -> DB 1